ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/vpn_wireguard_peer.md

 In addition to all arguments above, the following attributes are exported:

+- `id` - The unique ID of the WireGuard Peer.
+- `name` - The name of the WireGuard Peer.
 - `description` - The description of the WireGuard Peer.
 - `public_key` - WireGuard public key of the connecting peer.
 - `status` - The current status of the WireGuard Peer.